 The mentor approval process involves the Mentoring Essentials Training, a Background Check including Fingerprints, an Interview, and RVM staff checking 3 References you provide on the Mentor Application.
 This process is free to you, and fingerprints can be rolled at several locations around the Rogue Valley.

 The first step in becoming a mentor is to complete a Mentor Application.

-Once we have received all of your forms, you will be contacted by our program manager.
+Once we have received your Mentor Application, you will be contacted by our Operations Manager.

 National research shows that mentoring relationships thrive when adult mentors receive adequate support from program staff.
-As a mentor, you will always have someone you can turn to when you have a question or concern—or when you just want a listening ear.
-You will be invited to monthly mentor circles where you can give and receive support from other mentors.
-Mini-trainings will also be offered throughout the year to increase your knowledge base on topics relevant to youth mentoring.
+As a mentor, you will always have someone you can turn to when you have a question or concern, or when you just want a listening ear.
+You will be invited to monthly Mentor Support Circles, where you can give and receive support from other mentors.
+Mini-trainings and regular newsletters with resources will also be offered to increase your knowledge base on topics relevant to youth mentoring.

 - Serve as a positive role model and friend

 - Communicate and plan activities with mentee and/or their family